Subscribe to Weekly Health Care News

 He led the implementation of the Medicare Part D Prescription Drug Program.
 The task required the design, systematization, and implementation of a plan to provide 43 million seniors with a new prescription drug benefit.
 By the end of the first year, enrollments exceeded projections, prices were lower than projected, and seniors expressed high levels of satisfaction.

-A pattern of innovation runs throughout Leavitt’s career.
+A pattern of innovation runs throughout Mike’s career.
 When he was elected governor, Utah’s major freeway system was dangerously inadequate.
-Taking what some thought was a significant political and financial risk, Mr. Leavitt instigated a design-build system, creating cost and quality incentives between the state and its contractors.
+Taking what some thought was a significant political and financial risk, Mike instigated a design-build system, creating cost and quality incentives between the state and its contractors.
 The project was finished in half the originally projected time and well under budget.

-In previous roles he served as chief of staff for Michael O. Leavitt at the U.S. Department of Health and Human Services (HHS).
-At HHS, he directed and coordinated the activities of the largest department in the federal government, serving as the Secretary’s day-to-day manager for a department that employed 67,000 people and had an annual budget in excess of $750 billion.
+In previous roles he served as chief of staff for Mike Leavitt at the U.S. Department of Health and Human Services (HHS).
+At HHS, he directed and coordinated the activities of the largest department in the federal government, serving as the Secretary’s day-to-day manager for a department that employed 67,000 people and had an annual budget in excess of $840 billion.
+He also led the negotiations between China and the FDA regarding Drug, Device and Food issues which led to landmark agreements in 2008 and paved the way for the placement of US-FDA offices around the world.
 From November 2003 until January 2005, Rich served as senior counselor and chief of staff to Administrator Leavitt at the U.S. Environmental Protection Agency.

 Prior to his public service in Washington, D.C., Rich served as chief of staff to Governor Mike Leavitt and as commissioner of the Utah State Tax Commission.
 His background is as a private practice lawyer and educator.
 Rich received his juris doctorate from the University of Utah and bachelor’s degree from Ohio University.